 However, hashtags don’t work equally well on all social networks.
-They work well for Twitter and Instagram, they work well for Google+, but they perform less for LinkedIn and Facebook.
+They work well for Twitter and Instagram, but they perform less for LinkedIn and Facebook.

 It also depends, on the number of hashtags you use.
 For instance, Tweets using more than two hashtags see a significant drop in engagement.
 The results are similar for Facebook hashtags.
 Whereas on Instagram, the more hashtags you use, the more engagement you see.
 This strategy works for up to about 10 hashtags.
 Instagram posts with more than 10 hashtags risk losing out on some of that engagement.

 A well-considered use of strategically chosen hashtags can have a significant impact on the visibility and reach of your social media posts